How the Heater in your Home could be making you sick and what to do about it.

 Many people have gas heaters, stoves, water heaters and more.
 With any fuel burning appliance there can be many dangers when using these appliances.
 I’ll go through a few things I’ve personally seen as a Heating and a/c expert.
 As well as few different ways you can help prevent these in your home.

 As you can see in the photo sometimes the vent pipe can come loose or even break.
 Never use tape or glue to try to repair a vent pipe.
-These should be attached appropriately and by a professional Click the link to make an appoitment.
-Heater repair The vent pipe should always be going uphill and should be UL Listed.
+These should be attached appropriately and by a professional.
+Visit our heater repair page to book an appointment, or simply call us.
+The vent pipe should always be going uphill and should be UL Listed.

 3. Cracked Heat Exchanger